PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 \paragraph{Putting the Pieces Together}

-\cref{fig:paxos-prdt} displays the Paxos PRDT in Scala.\footnote{For the sake of presentation, we do not list all helper functions such as \texttt{currentRound} or \texttt{currentBallotNum}.
-A complete implementation can be found in the supplementary materials.} In Line~\ref{line:paxos-voting}, we define two helper methods, \texttt{voteLeader} and \texttt{voteValue}, which cast votes in the \texttt{leaderElection} and \texttt{proposals}, respectively.
+\cref{fig:paxos-prdt} displays the Paxos PRDT in Scala.
+In Line~\ref{line:paxos-voting}, we define two helper methods, \texttt{voteLeader} and \texttt{voteValue}, which cast votes in the \texttt{leaderElection} and \texttt{proposals}, respectively.
 This demonstrates how composite data types, such as \texttt{Paxos}, can expose protocol actions from their inner data types (in this case, \texttt{Voting}).
 Importantly, these methods inherit the safety guarantees of the original \texttt{Voting} PRDT: processes cannot vote more than once.
 Even if the composite type (\texttt{Paxos}) were to misuse these methods by attempting multiple votes, only the first vote would affect the outcome.

-In Line~\ref{line:paxos-queries}, we define three boolean threshold queries which are used by the protocol actions.
-Each of the queries checks specific threshold conditions on one of the inner \texttt{Voting} PRDTs.
-We explain these alongside their respective protocol actions, which align wth the traditional phases of the Paxos protocol:
+In Line~\ref{line:paxos-preconditions}, we define three preconditions which are used by the protocol actions.
+We explain these alongside their respective protocol actions, which align with the traditional phases of the Paxos protocol:

 In \textbf{phase 1a} (Line~\ref{line:phase1a}), a process attempts to become the leader by initiating a new voting round.
-It determines the next ballot number and associates it with a new leader election instance.
+As a precondition, we require that processes can only try to become the leader in rounds that are associated with their process ID.
 When inserting the new entry, the \texttt{voteLeader(candidate)} function produces a new \texttt{PaxosRound} with one vote for \texttt{candidate} in the \texttt{leaderElection} and no votes in \texttt{proposals}.
-In Paxos, processes can always try to become the leader, thus this protocol action is always enabled (with no enabling threshold query).
 When multiple processes attempt to initiate a new round concurrently, all rounds except the one with the highest ballot number are eventually abandoned.

 In \textbf{phase 1b} (Line~\ref{line:phase1b}), processes confirm the leader by casting a vote.
-In addition, each process includes the most recent value it has voted for in \texttt{proposals}.
-This is achieved by including a (\texttt{promisedBallot -> acceptedVal}) tuple in the update, where \texttt{acceptedVal} is a \texttt{PaxosRound} containing only the vote for the last accepted value, and \texttt{promisedBallot} is the corresponding ballot number.
-This ensures that the confirmed leader is aware of the latest prior proposals.
-The activation of \texttt{phase1b} relies on the threshold query that checks whether the current round has a candidate\footnote{This query only returns false in the very beginning of the protocol if no process has started a round yet.}.
+As a precondition, we require that the round we are trying to vote in actually has a running leader election for the given candidate.